secretstartups/handbook/content/handbook/finance/expenses.md

 **Expense Type / Navan Policy Category:** Train travel
 {{% /panel %}}

-### Transportation/Parking/Fuel
+### Transportation/Parking

-- Parking, Tolls, Fuel, Taxi, Uber pertaining to travel to/from GitLab events, clients, or conferences is acceptable.
+- Parking, Tolls, Taxi, Uber pertaining to travel to/from GitLab events, clients, or conferences is acceptable.
 Team Members are not permitted to expense both fuel/EV charging fees and mileage.
 - Full Description of Trip should be stated in the Description box.
 - Ground Transportation (taxis, ubers) at $300 limit per round trip and $150 limit for single trip.
-- Fuel at $300 limit per day.
 - Parking and tolls  at $150 limit per day.
 - All items booked which are over the limits set will need to have manager approval attached to the claim.